MartinThoma/jekyll-caption-tag/README.md

 Changelog
 =========
-Version 1.3, 2014-03-24:
+Version 1.4, 2014-03-27:
+    - Fixed issue (if two files had the same name, but were in different folder the captions were overwritten) Version 1.3, 2014-03-24:
     - Captions can resizes automatically to a given maximum size while preserving the aspect ratio.
 Version 1.2, 2014-01-07: